Skip to content

 But here’s what Milwaukee does have: a shutdown bullpen.

 The Phillies just saw it firsthand.
 The Brewers unleashed nine relievers in three games and gave up three runs in 11⅓ innings.
-It almost didn’t matter that starters Freddy Peralta, Frankie Montas, and Aaron Civale — all of whom will likely make postseason starts — didn’t complete six innings.
-The Brewers still struck the Phillies out 39 times in the series.
+It almost didn’t matter that starters Freddy Peralta, Frankie Montas, and Aaron Civale — all of whom likely will make postseason starts — didn’t complete six innings.
+The Brewers still struck out the Phillies 39 times in the series.

 Nobody outside of Milwaukee will pick the Brewers to come out of the NL.
 But they have defied expectations all year.
 They overcame the defection of manager Craig Counsell to the rival Cubs, an offseason trade of ace Corbin Burnes, and the loss of Christian Yelich to season-ending back surgery in July.